 Right now corporations massively rely on the dedicated server infrastructure and cloud solutions like AWS, Microsoft Azure, Google, etc. But the business landscape doesn’t stand still.
-It becomes heavy structured and decentralizes day after day, which requires a decent level of flexibility from big companies.
+It becomes heavily structured and decentralizes day after day, which requires a decent level of flexibility from big companies.

 A blockchain itself is just a list of blocks sequentially linked and interconnected by the time of creation.
-The first blog created in 1 may be linked to the second created day later, and so on.
+The first block created in 1 day may be linked to the second created a day later, and so on.
 Each block has three data values: a hash pointer (this number links block to a previous one), a timestamp (date of creation/modification), and a transactional data itself (amount of money/document info).

 Decentralized applications that run on a blockchain offer a number of benefits that may be advantageous to consumers over applications that run on cloud computing services.

 Unlike the traditional database architecture (including cloud), where data is stored on a centralized server, blockchain is stored on machines of all participants.
-Each computer in the network stores calculates and applies changes to the blockchain.
+Each computer in the network stores, calculates and applies changes to the blockchain.
 Such decentralized architecture makes blockchain stronger the more computers in the network.
 Therefore, if someone forges/erases data from one machine, many others still have the same copy of blockchain to protect the authenticity of the information stored in it.

 Accessibility & Confidentiality

 Certainly, storing valuable data on every machine in the office is not a good idea if you have some corporate secrets.
 Therefore, blockchain encrypts each transaction data file.
-After data encryption took place, an owner gets two keys: public key (used to view the document) and private key (used to modify the document).
+After data encryption takes place, an owner gets two keys: public key (used to view the document), and private key (used to modify the document).

 It must be acknowledged that without encryption keys, all files will be only an unstructured mess of bytes, which effectively protect information and secrets in it.
 This way anyone in the company can access any file at any time, while only an owner can allow someone to view the file.

 On the other hand, from the confidentiality point of view, blockchain technology has no advantage over a centralized database architecture.
 They both can use sophisticated encryption algorithms.
 Moreover, centralized databases can be completely disconnected from the network and external world.